helsingborg-stad/app-mitt-helsingborg/README.md

 #### Component library (Storybook)

-1. Set env variabel IS_STORYBOOK to true in .env
+1. Set env variabel IS_STORYBOOK to true in `.env`
-2. Launch storybook server by running command "npm run storybook" or "yarn storybook"
-3. Launch application in simulator by running command "react-native run-ios".
+2. Launch application in simulator by running command "yarn ios".
-4. Now you should se storybook running in the simulator.
+3. Now you should see storybook running in the simulator.

 ## Deploy